|We are an Amazon Affiliate!|

 We hope you love the products we recommend!
 As an Amazon Associate we earn from qualifying purchases, and we may collect a share of sales or other compensation from the links on this page.
 Thank you if you use our links, we really appreciate it!

-In those 9 years I have owned the Wacom Cintiq 24HD alongside various color calibrated monitors.
-Having come from the Wacom Intuos 3, I have now come full circle to now owning the Wacom Intuos Pro (medium).
+In those 9 years, I have owned the Wacom Cintiq 24HD alongside various color calibrated monitors.
+Having before started with the Wacom Intuos 3, I have now come full circle to currently owning the Wacom Intuos Pro (medium).

 My Wacom History

 The Intuos 3 was my first introduction to the world of graphics tablets.
 The Intuos 3 completely changed my artistic capabilities, opening up the world of digital creation to me.

 The disconnect of the tablet to screen was initially unnatural to me.
 I have always been used to seeing my hand make the pen stroke.
 No longer looking at my hands took time to get used to.